 Not ‘just’ payroll

 The COVID-19 pandemic has exposed how vulnerable a patchwork of payroll and HR systems can be in the face of often overnight change.
-Recent research shows that as a result of the pandemic, 66 per cent of decision makers turned their focus to cost optimisation, while 34 per cent prioritised operational efficiencies.
-Once upon a time, payroll may have been a back-office function but these days it’s front and centre in forward-looking businesses, and with digital technology, can become a strategic advantage.
+Recent research shows that as a result of the pandemic, 66 per cent of decision makers turned their focus to cost optimization, while 34 per cent prioritized operational efficiencies.
+Once upon a time, payroll may have been a back-office function but these days it’s front and Centre in forward-looking businesses, and with digital technology, can become a strategic advantage.